-In case of ingestion, seek immediate help from the medical professional.
-In the case of your pets, thoroughly clean the mouth and take them to the veterinarian.
+In case of ingestion, seek immediate help from a medical professional.
+For your pets, thoroughly clean their mouth and take them to the veterinarian.

 FAQs About Philodendron Gloriosum

-The stem of this plant grows horizontally; therefore, it is found creeping the ground even in its natural habitat.
+The stem of this plant grows horizontally with the help of the crawling rhizome.
+Therefore, it creeps the ground even in its natural habitat.

-Also, this plant is listed as the vulnerable group by the IUCN Redlist, making it more precious.
+Also, this plant is listed as a vulnerable group by the IUCN Redlist, making it more precious.

-Simple, caring requirements and its exotic tropical appearance make this species of Philodendron the best plant to have at your home.
+Simple care requirements and the exotic tropical appearance make Philodendron gloriosum the best plant at home.